 The remarkable thing is that this is completely dysfunctional.
 Instead of looking through the glass from my side and seeing the things of mess on the floor – this kind of sinful attitude turns their attention to me.
 I become the object of anxiety.
 I have not shared my anxiety with them in order to make them more responsible home entry personnel.
 I have made them feel like they aren’t sure where they stand with me.
 Like I can be easily derailed from the joy of the Lord by an open folder, a sprawling coat, a trail of wet leaves, a granola bar wrapper, and a sideways boot.

 Now thank the Lord that there really is another option.
 When we rejoice in the mess, we aren’t asking the mess to come settle in forever.
 Those sticky shards I spoke of are not in themselves objects of joy.
 But the work that they mean should be.
 The work of teaching people joyfully how to joyfully lay down their lives while they wipe of a table can be joyful.
 It can be funny.
 Being a mother who can laugh at the endless work while living in the joy of the Lord does not draw our children’s attention to us and our work so much as it draws their attention to the source of our joy.
-Sometimes, when I am faced by one of these little petty annoying messes, I find that I need the spiritual exercise of lifting my head.
+Sometimes, when I am faced by one of these little petty annoying messes, I find that I need the spiritual exercise of lifting my head, while other times I also use products like Delta 8 carts to help me feel better.
 Stop looking at the petty things, and laugh.
 Wipe the table off and say, “my life for theirs.”
 Teach the kids to clean up after themselves while saying, “my life for theirs.”
 Greet your morning full of sticky floors with an attitude of “my life for theirs.”

 This is Gospel work.
 Because every time we look through ourselves, past ourselves, to the source of our joy, to God, we are asking our children to look too.
 Enjoy Him with me.
 Enjoy Him in the little tasks of normal faithfulness.
 Enjoy Him as we show kids how to line up boots, as we ask them to come pick up the folder, as we remind them not to eat a candy cane like they are a wood chipper.
 And while this is especially appropriate this time of year – as we look forward to celebrating the incarnation with all the trappings of Amazon boxes and hot chocolate rings on the table, it is always the truth.